debamitra/debs-journal/curious-case-of-emails.md

 After discussing what they’d already tried, I learned they had:
-- **Validated the firewall rules**, allowing SMTP ports - 587 and 465 to be accessed.
+- Validated the firewall rules, allowing SMTP ports - 587 and 465 to be accessed.

-- **Checked connectivity** from within the pod to smtp.gmail.com on port 587.
+- Checked connectivity from within the pod to smtp.gmail.com on port 587.

 - Confirmed that emails were being sent correctly when triggered locally.